Quefumas/gensound/TECHNICAL.md

 * When a long signal is placed into a short slice, it can spill into the rest of the audio.
 This is the desired behaviour.
 Preventing it is easy: just slice the inserted audio to be as long as the slice.
+* The static `Signal.__subscripts` deals with the channel/time slices,
+which includes converting float time slices to samples and deciding between channel/time when only one slice is given.

 > Could it be that using invisible Signals such as Mix and Sequence can accomplish
 > the same but in a cleaner way?